dfinity/motoko/CI.md

 -----------------------

 **Use-case:**
-Everything is build and tested upon every push to a branch of the repository, and the resulting status is visible (at derivation granularity) to developers.
+Everything is built and tested upon every push to a branch of the repository, and the resulting status is visible (at derivation granularity) to developers.

 **Implementation:**